What to Know About Using a Bench Grinder

 Sharpen Your Lawn Mower Blade

+Sharpening your lawn mower blade is easy with a bench grinder.
 Grind the tapered cutting edges with a grinder only if you see nicks in the blade.
 Follow the factory angle of the cutting edge.
 The grinder will remove nicks in the blade much faster than you can file them.
-Get the step-by-step info for this project here.

 - Wear safety glasses with side shields, goggles or a face shield when grinding.